-Tesla call options jump on Musk tweet, short-sellers hurt
+Tesla call options soar on Musk tweet, short-sellers hit

-NEW YORK (Reuters) - Some nimble traders in Tesla Inc’s (TSLA.O) options made massive paper profits on Tuesday, while short-sellers were hit with nearly $1 billion in paper losses after Tesla chief Elon Musk tweeted he was considering taking the company private.
+NEW YORK (Reuters) - Some nimble traders in Tesla Inc’s (TSLA.O) options made massive paper profits on Tuesday, while short-sellers were hit with about $1.3 billion in paper losses after Tesla Chief Executive Elon Musk tweeted he was considering taking the company private at $420 a share.

-“Am considering taking Tesla private at $420.
-Funding secured,” Musk tweeted at 12:48 p.m.
-EDT (1648 GMT).
-Tesla shares rose nearly 9 percent before being halted pending news.
+Musk has been under pressure to prove he can deliver on his promise to turn his money-losing company into a profitable higher-volume manufacturer of electric vehicles.
+Tesla shares rose as much as 13 percent before ending the day up 11 percent.

-The tweet spurred a rush of trading in Tesla’s options, driving volume to 416,000 contracts, nearly twice the daily average, according to options analytics firm Trade Alert.
+The tweet spurred a rush of trading in Tesla’s options, driving volume to 500,000 contracts, more than twice the daily average, according to options analytics firm Trade Alert.

 Call options, which convey the right to buy shares at a fixed price in the future, were particularly busy and logged significant price gains on the day.

-On paper, their value jumped to $790,398 by 1:11 p.m.
-EDT.
 Other near-dated bullish contracts also registered sharp gains.

 The contracts were bought minutes after the Financial Times, citing unnamed people with direct knowledge of the matter, reported Saudi Arabia’s sovereign wealth fund has built a significant stake in Tesla.

-The rally after Musk’s tweet unleashed fresh pain for short-sellers in Tesla, the most shorted U.S. stock.

-With shares at $369.90, short-sellers logged an on-paper loss of $977 million, according to financial analytics firm S3 partners.
+The rally after Musk’s tweet unleashed fresh pain for short-sellers in Tesla, the most shorted U.S. stock, according to financial technology and analytics firm S3 Partners.

-Short-sellers, who had been saddled with sharp losses earlier this month after Tesla shares soared following quarterly results, were now $2.69 billion in the red for the year, according to S3 data.
+Short-sellers, who had been saddled with sharp losses earlier this month after Tesla shares soared following quarterly results, suffered paper losses of about $1.3 billion and were now $3.03 billion in the red for the year, according to S3.

 “Tesla’s volatility makes it more of a trading stock than a value play,” said Ihor Dusaniwsky, head of research at S3 in New York.